Ariana Grande Equals The Beatles’ 55-Year-Old Record On Billboard Charts

 “still cant believe this is real fr. thanks for making history with ya girl today. and for making me feel loved. bye crying.”

-Not only is Grande enjoying success on the charts, but her most recent album, Thank U, Next, been flying off the racks in-store since its February 8 release, culminating in the artist’s best sales week throughout her entire career.
+Not only is Grande enjoying success on the charts, but her most recent album, Thank U, Next, has been flying off the racks in-store since its February 8 release, culminating in the artist’s best sales week throughout her entire career.

 Thank U, Next is partly the work that has come out of her breakup with ex-fiance Pete Davidson.
 The pair split in the middle of October, just five months after they first started dating, and a less than six weeks after Grande’s ex-boyfriend Mac Miller suddenly passed away of a drug overdose.